The Macedon Application Pipeline: A MAP for DevOps Success

 For customers who do have established DevOps technologies, MAP is constructed in a modular manner so that it can be adapted to work with a Git repository, and any other pipeline tool like Bamboo or GitLabs.
 In this way, we can be flexible to bring the efficiencies MAP offers to any type of software development environment.

 MAP will continue to be iterated upon, bringing in new features that will make lives even easier for developers and coordinators.
 However, deployment is only part of the development lifecycle.
 We are exploring integration with the full SDLC process, from automation idea generation, to backlog management systems, automated testing tools, and beyond.

 At Macedon, we recognize that delivery is far more than just development.
 Our goal is to make sure that every customer, from those where custom software is new to those where it is widely adopted, all get maximum value from their initiatives.
 MAP is now part of the toolset that Macedon proudly brings to engagements to meet that goal.

-For a more thorough look at MAP, join our Webinar on September 30th where we’ll walk through the full solution and be ready to answer any questions about how it can fit in your organization.
+For a more thorough look at MAP, join our view our webinar on our YouTube Channel where we’ll walk through the full solution and be ready to answer any questions about how it can fit in your organization.

 Want more insights from Technest?
 Stay in the loop and subscribe to our blog